-If you're looking for a cheap fitness tracker that doesn't compromise on features, you're in luck.
+If you're looking to buy a cheap fitness tracker that doesn't compromise on features, you're in luck.

-So far, we've already seen an influx of next-generation products from the likes of Fitbit and Misfit that seriously lowers the cost of getting the latest wearable tech.
-Quality fitness tracking needn't break the bank.
+There has been an influx of next-generation products from the likes of Fitbit and Misfit that seriously lower the cost of getting the latest wearable tech.
+Decent, basic, fitness tracking needn't break the bank.

 These devices are our choices for the best affordable trackers currently on the market, for (about) $70 or less.